9+ Best Hand Safety Tips – [Updated for 2023]

 8. Properly Use Tools and Machinery

 Only operate tools and machinery if you have received training and can follow the manual.
 Injury prevention starts with making safe choices.
-Don’t assume you know how to use something because you have used something similar in the past.
+Don’t assume you know how to use something because you have used something similar.

 First, you should identify safety features and emergency off switches.
-Never remove safety guards or perform maintenance while the machines or tools are still on.
+Never remove safety guards or perform maintenance while the machines or tools remain on.

 9. Avoid Hazards